 The Aventador S adopts a new exhaust system developed as the result of a significant R&D project.
 More than 20% lighter than its predecessor and the product of testing multiple configurations, the results are an enhanced Lamborghini sound and resonance from the already inimitable V12 aspirated engine, with the three single pipe outlets at the rear of the Aventador S a visual reminder of the new exhaust system.

-As in its predecessor, the Aventador S is equipped with a stop-and-start system and cylinder deactivation for optimized engine efficiency.
+As in its predecessor, the Aventador S is equipped with a stop-and-start system and cylinder deactivation for optimised engine efficiency.
 When full engine capacity is not required, six of the twelve cylinders are temporarily deactivated by switching off one cylinder bank.
 When the driver accelerates, the system switches back instantaneously to twelve-cylinder mode, with the changeover virtually impossible to detect by the driver.

 Tires and braking system

 The Aventador S sits on a new, specially developed set of Pirelli P Zero tires.
-Designed to optimize steering, traction, lane changes and braking efficiency, the tires are specifically designed to respond to the dynamic behavior induced by the Lamborghini Rear-wheel Steering, ensuring handling consistency and driver feedback.
+Designed to optimise steering, traction, lane changes and braking efficiency, the tires are specifically designed to respond to the dynamic behaviour induced by the Lamborghini Rear-wheel Steering, ensuring handling consistency and driver feedback.
 With improved force generation from both front and rear tires, the Pirelli P Zero tires provide a higher lateral acceleration and reduce under-steer characteristics.

 Carbon ceramic brakes are standard equipment for the Aventador S. The ventilated and perforated carbon ceramic discs (Ø 400 x 38 mm – Ø 380 x 38 mm) enhance braking performance from 100 km/h to standstill in 31 m.